stegtmeyer/proof-of-god/_drafts/RandomChangesToInstructions.md

 layout: post
 ---
-The existence of the animals that make up the animal kindgom is proof for the existence of an intelligent creator, since intelligence is required to create the body's that the animals inhabit.
+The existence of the animals that make up the animal kindgom is proof for the existence of an intelligent creator, since intelligence is required to create the bodys that the animals inhabit.
 Few doubt that machines of human creation require intelligence to create.
 If someone travelled to a distant planet and found a machine on the planet surface, the one thing they could be sure of is that intelligence created the machine, even if they knew nothing else of it's origin.
 Animal body's are arguably machines that are just made of different elements than those that humans typically use to create machines.
 So why then do so many believe that an intelligent creator is not necessary for the creation of the animal kingdom?
 Because the scientists of our day are largely in agreement that current evolution theory is sufficient by itself to explain the existence of the animal kingdom.
 However, I contend that current evolution theory is incomplete in a critical way that